abdur-rab-khan/data-structures-algorithms/C++/08_enum/enum.md

 # 📑 Enumeration (Enum)
-> `Enum` is a special type that represent the group of constants (unchangable value).
+> `Enum` is a special type that represent the group of constants (unchangeable value).

 * There are many two types of `enum`.
     * Default `enum`